Republic of Kiribati

 Geography and demographics

 The Republic of Kiribati includes three islands groups- Gilbert, Phoenix and Line- and comprises 32 atolls and one elevated coral island with a total land area of 811 square kilometres dispersed over five million square kilometres of ocean.
 It is one of the most geographically isolated countries in the world.
 The country is vulnerable to sea-level rise and extreme weather events including those resulting from climate change.
 Among Pacific island countries, Kiribati has high levels of poverty and domestic overcrowding, particularly in the capital city of South Tarawa where half the population lives.

 Kiribati became independent from the United Kingdom in 1979.
 Today, it is a democratic republic headed by a president.
-Kiribati has a unicameral House of Assembly, the Maneaba Ni Maungatabu, and a number of islands councils.
+Kiribati has a unicameral House of Assembly, the Maneaba Ni Maungatabu, and several islands councils.
 The main revenues for its unstable economy come from fishing licences and seafood exports.
 Most of its food, fruits and vegetables are imported.

 Kiribati became independent from the United Kingdom in 1979.
-Today, it is a democratic republic with 45 Members of Parliament (MPs) that are elected every four years, with the exception of one that is appointed.
+Today, it is a democratic republic with 45 Members of Parliament (MPs) that are elected every four years, except for the one that is appointed.
 The President, who is also the head of state, is also elected by the people after being nominated by MPs.

 WHO Country Cooperation Strategy 2018-2022: Kiribati

 Access Kiribati country profile (CHIPS 2015-2016)